WDC 65C816: Switching between modes

 The current mode of operation is stored in the emulation (e) bit.
-Having already added the new x and m bits to the previous set of six flags in the status register (P), there were not enough bits left to hold the new mode bit.
+Having already added the new x and m bits to the previous set of six flags in the status register (SR), there were not enough bits left to hold the new mode bit.
 Instead, a unique solution was used in which the mode bit was left "invisible", unable to be directly accessed.
-The new XCE (eXchange Carry with Emulation) instruction exchanges the value of the emulation bit with the carry (c) bit, bit 0 in the status register.
-For instance, if one wants to enter native mode after the processor has started up, one would use CLC to clear the carry bit, and then XCE to write it to the emulation bit.
+The XCE (eXchange Carry with Emulation) instruction exchanges the value of the emulation bit with the carry (c) bit, bit 0 in SR. For instance, if one wants to enter native mode after the processor has started up, one would use CLC to clear the carry bit, and then XCE to write it to the emulation bit.
 Returning to 65c02 emulation mode uses SEC followed by XCE.

-Internally, the 65c816 is a fully 16-bit design.
-The m and x bits in P determine how the user registers (accumulator and index) appear to the rest of the system.
-Upon reset, the 65c816 starts in 6502 emulation mode, in which m and x are set to 1 and cannot be changed.
-Hence the registers appear to the rest of the system as 8 bits.
+Internally, the 65C816 is a fully 16-bit design.
+The m and x bits in SR determine how the user registers (accumulator and index) appear to the rest of the system.
+Upon reset, the 65C816 starts in 6502 emulation mode, in which m and x are locked to 1.
+Hence the registers are locked to eight-bit size.
 The most significant byte (MSB) of the accumulator (the B-accumulator) is not directly accessible but can be swapped with the least significant byte (LSB) of the accumulator (the A-accumulator) by using the XBA instruction.
-There is no corresponding operation for the index registers (X and Y).
+There is no corresponding operation for the index registers (X and Y), whose MSBs are locked at $00.